fliskdata/analyze-tracking/README.md

 yourCustomTrackFunctionName(userId, EVENT_NAME, PROPERTIES)
 ```

-If your function follows the format `yourCustomTrackFunctionName(EVENT_NAME, PROPERTIES)`, you can simply pass in `yourCustomTrackFunctionName` to `--customFunction` as a shorthand.
+If your function follows the standard format `yourCustomTrackFunctionName(EVENT_NAME, PROPERTIES)`, you can simply pass in `yourCustomTrackFunctionName` to `--customFunction` as a shorthand.

 ## What's Generated?